harleydutton/tabula-rasa/tabula-rasa.md

 ### Flavor
 Third, your character needs [flavor](#flavor).
 Flavor is a word or short phrase describing a character.
 It can include knowledge, possessions, physique, and even social position.
 Review the starting flavor options listed on the setting.
 This will almost always give your character a language, clothes, and equipment relevant for the setting.
 When the setting specifies a type of flavor but not what it is specifically you get to choose something that would fit within the setting.
 Add your choice of starting flavor to your character sheet.
 Afterward, add flavor to your character to describe them.
 Flavor costs one character point per after you have your starting flavor.
 Flavor is usually just that, flavor, but occasionally it can make checks easier or harder.

+### Action Delay
+I have been thinking about a procedural way for players to modify action delay.
+If I suggest a typical action delay of 10 for every setting then I think it would be reasonable to allow players to modify their action delays at a cost equal to the difference between the desired AD and 10 squared.
+This would only work for decreasing a characters AD as characters should not be able to max out a character for non-combat stuff by deciding to never have a turn.
+Instead I think it might be reasonable to give players the default option to increase their character's size by increasing their action delay.
+I am unsure how to price reductions in action delay that started above ten.
+I think the same cost progression just starting form the character's starting AD.
+I guess characters will need to document their starting AD on their character sheets.

 ### Non-Player Characters
 Tabula treats NPCs the same as every other character.
 They should have motivations, skills, flavor, action delay, and all the other fields of a character sheet filled out.
 Creating them should be relatively quick as you only need to fill things in as necessary and can leave most of their character points un-spent.
 Careful, as this can result in some very min-maxed NPCs.
 NPCs should always have motivations to influence their decisions.
 Make sure you include motivation.